abbeylabs/abbey-starter-kit-okta/README.md

 - Let's say you have an Okta org, and you would like to assign engineers who are on-call to have access to certain apps.
 - You can assign the apps to a user group `On call`, then set up Abbey Quickstart
   - Make sure to [configure your GitHub Actions Secrets](https://docs.abbey.io/product/deploying-your-grant-kit#step-1-add-your-abbey_token) and add `OKTA_API_TOKEN` and `ABBEY_TOKEN`
 - When the user is on call, they can request access to be added to `On call` user group via Abbey.
-This will create a PR appending the user ID to the eixsting `okta_group_membership.on_call` resource in `access.tf`:
+This will create a PR appending the user ID to the existing `okta_group_membership.on_call` resource in `access.tf`:
   ```diff
    resource "okta_group_memberships" "on_call" {
      group_id = "00gSomeOktaUserGroupId"